kaimiseeker/api_proposal/README.md

 ## Additional Parameters
 1. allowed_assets
 * Type: array[string]
-* Description: List of asset symbols or identifiers that are permitted for deposit.
+* Description: List of asset symbols that are permitted for deposit.
-* Example: ["ETH", "USDC", "DAI"]
+* Example: ["ETH", "USDC", "DAI"], default = all
 2. disallowed_assets
 * Type: array[string]
-* Description: List of asset symbols or identifiers that are not permitted for deposit.
+* Description: List of asset symbols that are not permitted for deposit.
-* Example: ["WBTC", "USDT"]
+* Example: ["WBTC", "USDT"], default = None
 3. minimum_balance_threshold
 * Type: number
 * Description: Minimum balance (in USD) that an asset must meet or exceed to be considered for deposit options.